How to Arrange Living Room Furniture With a Fireplace

 Neutral living room with white sofas, brown accent chairs, wood shelves, and a tall stone fireplace showing a balanced living room furniture arrangement with a natural stone fireplace.

 The right fireplace mantel surround can make a big difference in how your living room furniture arrangement looks and feels.
-Since the fireplace is often the focal point of the room, the mantel surround helps set the tone for the entire space and can make your furniture layout feel more polished, balanced, and intentional.
+The mantel surround helps set the tone for the entire space and can make your furniture layout feel more polished, balanced, and intentional.

 Whether you love a classic painted mantel, a warm wood surround, or a more modern stone or slab look, choosing a fireplace surround that works with your wall color, furnishings, and overall style will help your living room feel more cohesive and inviting.